KrzysztofKowalczyk/demo-tracing-through-logs/readme.md

 ```

 Which would start 3 separate processes:
-- fake points service - which you can call with http://localhost:8080/points/{string access token}
+- a fake points service - which you can call with http://localhost:8080/points/someAccessToken
-- fake identity service - which you can call with http://localhost:8086/validate/{string access token}
+- a fake identity service - which you can call with http://localhost:8086/validate/anotherAccessToken
-- groovy script uploading traces
+- a groovy script continously uploading traces from a file

 Gradle will keep those processes running until enter is clicked.
-You can call services api and see how results look like Jaeger.
+You can call services api (try the links above) and see how the results look like in Jaeger.
 Fortunately Identity is really relaxed and will accept any access token.

-The services will append traces to log file `log/trace.log` in root folder.
+Services will append traces to log file `log/trace.log` in root folder.
-Groovy script will be loading those traces from the same file and uploading it to jaeger docker image.
+A Groovy script will be loading traces from that file and uploading it to Jaeger thrift http endpoint on localhost:14268.

-Because Micronaut provides Jaeger integration, context is properly propagated through http clients and http servers without
-any extra effort.
+Because Micronaut provides Jaeger integration, context is properly propagated between those services through http calls without any extra effort.
 Some frameworks and protocols require manual context propagation.

 ## Notes